 Conditions commonly treated with ESI:

-A study done at the Florida Spine Institute in 2007 confirmed that Epidural Steroid Injections help reduce bilateral radicular pain and improve standing and walking in patients with Degenerative Lumber Spinal Stenosis (Botwin 2007).
+A study done at the Florida Spine Institute in 2007 confirmed that epidural steroid injections help reduce bilateral radicular pain and improve standing and walking in patients with degenerative lumbar spinal stenosis (Botwin 2007).

 Procedure – Epidural Steroid Injection

-There are several types of Epidural Steroid Injection and the specific type you receive depends on the cause of your pain syndrome.
+There are several types of epidural steroid injections, and the specific type you receive depends on the cause of your pain syndrome.
 The trained pain specialist will decide which procedure is more beneficial to you after reviewing your history, performing a physical exam, and determining the cause of your pain.
 The main difference in the types of ESIs is the position where the needle is inserted as well as the amount of nerve roots treated.